Code-dot-mil/AI4SDLC/docs/index.md

 ## **Get Started with #AI4SDLC**

-1. **Explore Plays** – Browse AI guidance tailored for DoD SDLC.
+1. **Explore Plays** – Browse AI guidance tailored for DoW SDLC.
-2. **New to AI in DoD?
+2. **New to AI in DoW?
 Start Here** – Foundational insights to build your knowledge.
-3. **Latest AI Trends** – Emerging AI use cases shaping DoD software development.
+3. **Latest AI Trends** – Emerging AI use cases shaping DoW software development.

 **AI is not the future.
-It’s now.** Equip yourself with the right strategies to make it work for DoD missions.
+It’s now.** Equip yourself with the right strategies to make it work for DoW missions.

 **Mission-driven.
 Security-first.
 AI-powered.** Welcome to #AI4SDLC.